mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/monitoring/index.md

      defaultDashboardsEnabled: false
 ```

-To access the Grafana UI, you can browse to the landing page and then search for the Grafana dashboard, e.g. `https://<CLUSTER_URL>/ops/portal/grafana`.
+To access the Grafana UI, browse to the landing page and then search for the Grafana dashboard, e.g. `https://<CLUSTER_URL>/ops/portal/grafana`.

 ### Adding custom dashboards